PetitPrinc3/PIpod-Nano/README.md

  - The power button is not working.
  ```
  Answer : check wether the /etc/rc.local file is executable or not.
- make sure you did not forget the "&".
+ Make sure you did not forget the "&".
  Check your python syntax.
  ```

  - Some of my files are not loading.
  ```
  Answer : Are you using a .mp3 / .wav / .flac file ?
+Don't your files contain spaces in their names ?
  If you are not, please make sure your file is mopidy compatible and add your extension to the autoplay.sh as follows :
  sudo nano /usr/share/PIpodScripts/autoplay.sh
  Edit this line :